 Drywall Window Returns

-Appearance and cost savings move the needle toward drywall returns rather than casing and wood extension jambs
+Appearance and cost savings make drywall returns an attractive alternative to casings and wood extension jambs for thick walls.

 When traveling around the country, I’m always interested to see how new homes are being constructed.
 One detail I’ve noticed is that drywall returns on windows are far more common than wood extension jambs and casing.